quintindunn/StringArtRobot/README.md

 # StringArtRobot

 ### **\*Important\***
-### This project is NOT completed, nor is it tested yet.
+### This project is NOT completed, and is going through more revisions.
 I would not recommend building it, unless you've gone over everything and too agree it will work, even then that's do it at your own risk!

 ## About
 This is a project to automatically make string art from an input image.
 I got the idea for this project from [this](https://www.youtube.com/watch?v=WGccIFf6MF8&ab_channel=VirtuallyPassed) YouTube video by [Virtually Passed](https://www.youtube.com/@virtually_passed).